AyushMaria/Expected-xG-Goals-Football/README.md

 ## Support

-If you found this useful, please consider starring(★) the repo so that it can reach a broader audience
+If you found this useful, please consider starring(★) the repo so that it can reach a broader audience.

+## License

+This project is licensed under the MIT License.
+Feel free to create a Pull Request for adding implementations or suggesting new ideas to make the analysis more insightful.